damianhakert/damianhakert.github.io/source/jobs/support-lead/index.html.md

 - You share our [values](/handbook/#values), and work in accordance with those values
 - [A technical interview](/jobs/#technical-interview) is part of the hiring process for this position.
 - A customer scenario interview is part of the hiring process for this position.

+## Hiring Process

+Applicants for this position can expect the hiring process to follow the order below.
+Please keep in mind that applicants can be declined from the position at any stage of the process.
+To learn more about someone who may be conducting the interview, find her/his job title on our [team page](/team).

+* Qualified applicants receive a questionnaire from our Global Recruiters
+* Selected candidates will be invited to schedule a [screening call](/handbook/hiring/#screening-call) with our Global Recruiters
+* Next, candidates will be invited to schedule a first interview with a Service Engineer
+* Candidates will then be invited to schedule an interview with our Interim Support Lead
+* Candidates will be invited to schedule a third interview with our VP of Engineering
+* Finally, candidates will interview with our CEO
+* Successful candidates will subsequently be made an offer via email